 Years of Experience

-Five to nine years of work experience seem to result in median wages of $69K per year.
-The largest fraction of Central Intelligence Agency people (41 percent) have been working for one to four years and earn around $60K annually on average.
+Five to nine years of work experience seem to result in median wages of about $75K annually.
+Workers who have been with the company for more than one year but less than five can make $61K per year on average.
+The largest fraction of Central Intelligence Agency people (27 percent) have been working for 20 years or more and earn $140K annually on average.

 Certifications and Degrees